martinseilair/martinseilair.github.io/_posts/2018-11-06-linalg-gaussian.markdown

 # Intersection of subspaces

 Now, we can ask what the intersection of two affine linear subspaces is.
 An intuitive example for this are two planes intersecting in a line.
 With our representation of affine linear subspaces, asking for the intersection is easy!
 We just have to multiply the Gaussian distributions and we are done.
-In the [Gaussian identities](https://ipvs.informatik.uni-stuttgart.de/mlr/marc/notes/gaussians.pdf), we find a formula for the product
+In the [Gaussian identities](https://ipvs.informatik.uni-stuttgart.de/mlr/marc/notes/gaussians.pdf), we find the formula for the product

 $$ \mathcal{N}(x|a, A) \mathcal{N}(x|b, B) = \mathcal{N}(x|B(A+B)^{-1}a + A(A+B)^{-1}b, A(A+B)^{-1}B)\mathcal{N}(a|b, A+B). $$